Aakanksha77/MiniJSProjects/README.md

 ## 📜 License

 This project is **open-source** and available under the **MIT License**.
 Feel free to fork, modify, and contribute!

----

-This **README.md** structure is clean, easy to navigate, and gives users all the information they need to get started.
-It introduces the project, provides clear instructions for setup, and briefly explains each project.
-Let me know if you'd like to tweak anything further! 😊